 4/ We don’t share responsibility for handling data.
 We work hand in hand with lots of other organisations, but we don’t pass on half processed data or rely on others to get things right.
 When we take in data we then take responsibility for storing it securely and removing any information about individuals as quickly as possible before sending it back out again, sometimes this takes only a few seconds.

 5/ Our objective is privacy by design to create information to support better public realm, if possible without touching anyone’s personal data at all.
-Well sited cameras, covering a large area top down, linked directly to software which doesn’t record footage are in use today, providing real time data to help manage city centres.
-When we install cameras we site them very carefully to if possible avoid capturing anything that would identify individuals, the images processed are not sufficiently detailed to show a face or allow a car registration to be read.
+Cameras sited at height, covering a large area top down, linked directly to software which doesn’t record footage are in use today, providing real time data to help manage city centres.

 6/ We don’t process biometric data nor do we do “facial recognition”.
 Our software can recognise “a person” or “a cyclist” from the shape of their body without needing high resolution imagery, but it can’t recognise individual people or individual vehicles.
 When we “track” a person or a vehicle through a space we do so only for a few metres to establish direction, speed or overall movement patterns for a street.
 We don’t track you and we wouldn’t for example record the fact that you, or anyone had moved from one particular shop to another one.

 7/ “Artificial Intelligence” is used to reduce images to merely a pattern of anonymised movement.
 In some circumstances siting a camera to capture data is difficult or we are asked to use footage collected from cameras which were originally installed for surveillance purposes.
 We use technology to remove personal data or ensure we never capture it, for this reason we have assessed the use of smart software as being of very low risk.